Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
 A data engineer has three notebooks in an ELT pipeline.
 The notebooks need to be executed in a specific order for the pipeline to complete successfully.
-The data engineer would like to use Delta Live Tables to manage this process.
-Which of the following steps must the data engineer take as part of implementing this pipeline using Delta Live Tables?
+The data engineer would like to use a lakeflow declarative pipeline to manage this process.
+Which of the following steps must the data engineer take as part of implementing this pipeline using a lakeflow declarative pipeline?

 *Answer*

-### They need to create a Delta Live Tables pipeline from the Jobs page.
+### They need to create a lakeflow declarative pipeline from the Jobs page.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-A dataset has been defined using Delta Live Tables and includes an expectations clause:
+A dataset has been defined using a lakeflow declarative pipeline and includes an expectations clause:
 ```CONSTRAINT valid_timestamp EXPECT (timestamp > '2020-01-01')```
 What is the expected behavior when a batch of data containing data that violates these constraints is processed?